Are you planning to start a new salon or looking forward to revamping your current one?

 Planning the Layout of your Salon Wash Area

-• Add partitions to create a tranquil experience for clients even during salon rush-hour.
+• Add partitions to create a tranquil experience for clients even during salon rush hour.

 • Providing sufficient workspace is key.
 A standard 0.6m in the front and back of a wash unit is required.
 This provides enough space for the operator to do their job and for the client to stretch their legs.

 • The wash area is also the area with the most pipework which, when exposed, is not a flattering look.
 Placing small cabinets or link units between wash sections will give you some extra storage and cover that ugly pipework.
-On the other hand, a plinth for wash units is equally effective to get the job done without crowding the space.
+On the other hand, a plinth for wash units is equally effective in getting the job done without crowding the space.
 A false floor can then be used to conceal hot/cold water and waste pipelines.

 • Water regulations differ from country to country.
 It will be helpful to check with your salon furniture and fittings supplier about the details before investing in fittings for plumbing.